What is Uniform Distribution?

 Uniform distribution is the simplest statistical distribution.
 The concept of uniform distribution, as well as the random variables it describes, form the foundation of statistical analysis and probability theory.

 For example, if you stand on a street corner and start to randomly hand a $100 bill to any lucky person who walked by, then every passerby would have an equal chance of being handed the money.
 The percentage of the probability is 1 divided by the total number of outcomes (number of passersby).
 However, if you favored short people or women, they would have a higher chance of being given the $100 bill than the other passersby.
 That would not be described as uniform probability.

 A deck of cards also has a uniform distribution.
 This is because an individual has an equal chance of drawing a spade, a heart, a club, or a diamond.
-Another example with a uniform distribution is when a coin is tossed.
+Another example of a uniform distribution is when a coin is tossed.
 The likelihood of getting a tail or head is the same.
 The graph of a uniform distribution is usually flat, whereby the sides and top are parallel to the x- and y-axes.